 Teachers instructing concurrent enrollment (dual credit) courses are now required by the Higher Learning Commission, the accrediting body for post-secondary educational institutions, to have a master’s degree in the subject matter they are teaching, or to have a master’s degree and 18 credits in the subject matter they are teaching.
-This important change will ensure teachers are adequately qualified to teach these advanced high school courses.
+This important change will ensure teachers are adequately qualified to teach college courses taught in the high schools.

 18 Online provides the 18 credits you’ll need to become a qualified content area concurrent enrollment instructor.
 It’s the result of Minnesota House of Representatives bill H.F.
 3326 and Senate bill S.F.
 No. 3062, which appropriated $3 million to provide curriculum development for the Northwest Regional Partnership continuing education program.
 It’s a collaborative effort between Lake Country Service Cooperative, Northwest Service Cooperative and Minnesota State University Moorhead.